55 Years of On Her Majesty’s Secret Service

 The film’s global premiere was in Japan on the 13th of December 1969, before the Royal premiere in London on the 18th of December 1969 at the Odeon Leicester Square.
 The film then went on national release in Britain and America on the 19th of December 1969.

-Stylish and memorable, Art & Hue will raise a glass to toast 50 years of the classic film – but should it be a shaken Martini, a glass of champagne, or a malt whisky with branch water?
+Stylish and memorable, Art & Hue will raise a glass to toast 55 years of the classic film on the 5th of December – but should it be a shaken Martini, a glass of champagne, or a malt whisky with branch water?

 Diana Rigg & George Lazenby OHMSS